cettia/cettia.github.io/guides/cettia-tutorial.md

 });
 ```

-In the client side, you can open a socket pointing to the URI of the Cettia server with `cettia.open(uri)`.
+On the client side, you can open a socket pointing to the URI of the Cettia server with `cettia.open(uri)`.
 Run the following snippet in the console on the index page:

 ```javascript
 var socket = cettia.open("http://127.0.0.1:8080/cettia");
 ```

 If everything is set up correctly, you should be able to see a socket log in the server-side and what has been happening through the network panel of the developer tools in the client-side.
-If WebSocket transport is not available in either the client or the server for some reason, the Cettia client falls back to HTTP-based transports automagically.
+If WebSocket transport is not available in either the client or the server for some reason, the Cettia client falls back to HTTP-based transports automatically.
 Comment out the Java WebSocket API part and open a socket again, or open the index page in Internet Explorer 9.
 In any case, you'll see that a socket is opened.

-### Socket lifecycle
+### Socket Lifecycle

 A socket always is in a specific state, such as opened or closed, and its state keeps changing based on the state of the underlying transport.
 Cettia defines the state transition diagram for the client socket and the server socket and provides various built-in events, which allows fine-grained handling of a socket when a state transition occurs.
 If you make good use of these diagrams and built-in events, you can easily handle stateful sockets in an event-driven way without having to manage their states by yourself.